Sahasragandham/Weekly-Budget-Management-Tracker/README.md

 Simple and user-friendly interface

-▶️ How to Run the Program
+▶️ How to Run the Program:

 Install Python.